SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_oledw_ssd1306/README.md

 - If the BGM220P Explorer Kit is used:

-  The OLEDW Click board supports MikroBus, so it can connect easily to BGM220P Explorer Kit's MikroBus header.
-Be sure that the board's 45-degree corner matches the Explorer Kit's 45-degree white line.
+  The OLEDW Click board supports MikroBus, so it can connect easily to the Explorer Kit via MikroBus header.
+Assure that the 45-degree corner of Click board matches the 45-degree white line of the Explorer Kit.

   The hardware connection is shown in the image below: